Event Tag: adoption support

 CVAA accept online payments only.
 In case you do not have instant access to your company card, we suggest using your personal card instead to book a training event and claim it back with your agency in your expenses.
 Requesting an invoice to pay for our standard practice events is not possible.

-Supporting Adoptive Families Parenting Autistic Children (Repeat session from our highly popular 2024 program)
+Supporting Adoptive Families Parenting Autistic Children (Repeat event due to high demand)

 Who this is for